Ruyii2/AlignVSR/readme.md

 # Phase2-ASR-Training
 We use the pre-trained [Hubert model](https://huggingface.co/facebook/hubert-large-ll60k) and the trained k-means model to quantize the audio data.
 For the quantized audio, we use Conformer as the Encoder and train it in an ASR paradigm with the hybrid CTC/Attention Loss.
 For detailed steps, please refer to [this link](https://github.com/liu12366262626/AlignVSR/tree/master/align_vsr/Phase2_asr).

+# Phase3-AlignVSR
+After completing Phase2, we use the obtained quantized audio as the K (Key) and V (Value) in the Cross-Attention mechanism.
+The video features are used as Q (Query) and are input into the Cross-Attention.
+Additionally, we introduce the Local Align Loss to align the audio and video features at the frame level.
+For detailed steps, please refer to [this link](https://github.com/liu12366262626/AlignVSR/tree/master/align_vsr/Phase3_align_vsr).